gibrane/20-questions/README.md

 How to Play:
 One person creates a room, and then shares the code for their room (Ex: exampley-name).
 Others can join and proceed to ask questions about the object, animal, or person.
 The creator will tell the players if the answer to their question is "Yes", "No", or if they have guessed correctly.

-👑 Winner of Top Overall award at [CodeDay Atlanta November 2016](https://teams.codeday.org/teams/40)
+👑 Winner of Top Overall award at [CodeDay Atlanta Fall 2016](https://teams.codeday.org/teams/40)